jack4Lindsay/tag/README.md

 - Now a 12-player game!
 - Fixed a painting to window process that helped processing time
 - Made it so that scrolling through the shop is faster, props to robotbroadcast for the tip!

+5.0:

+- ATTENTION - The save file was changed from "tagData.txt" to "save.tag".
+Please rename your save file if necessary
+- General optimization of networking processes
+- Changed a few skins
+- Map and map objects reworked!
+Only one map now, however this can change... (see final bullet point)
+- Collision process has been moved to the server
+- Changed the GUI and key bindings
+- Number boxes on players removed
+- The teleportation ability is no longer based on map objects / NPCs.
+You will be teleported to a random location on the map rather than a random object
+- The tiny ability has been changed to the mist effect!
+The mist effect puts a thick mist around the tagger, lowering their chances of seeing a runner
+- More points are given for using abilities and for tagging.
+We have to buy those skins somehow!
+- CUSTOM IMPORTING!
+I am very excited to say that there is now a custom importing process for Tag.
+This allows you to import custom map objects, custom skins, and a custom map if you wish.
+There will soon be a link here to a document that will explain how to create a custom file